 She frowned, still unsure.

 "I left something out when I told you I liked your dress earlier."
-He took her glass from her, set it down on the table next to his.
+He took her glass from her and set it down on the table next to his.

-He nodded, ran a finger down the front of the dress.
+He nodded, running a finger down the front of the dress.
 "It enhances your beauty."